 Two hours away sits the Knuckles Mountain Range.
 Hikers love it.
 UNESCO lists it as a World Heritage conservation area.

 Guided treks range from one-day walks to multi-day hikes.
-Go with a licensed guide.
+Go with a licensed guide if you’re new to hiking.
 Weather changes fast in the mountains.

 Tea, Gardens, and Hill Country Views